karlsander/gtfs-table/readme.md

 # Warning

 ⚠️ I wrote this with a limited understanding of gtfs and i'm not working on it.
-I don't think produces correct results.
+I don't think it produces correct results.

 # gtfs-table